The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Appendix. Combinatorics of cells of the positive Grassmannian.

-\begin{defn} A {\it plabic graph}\footnote{``Plabic'' stands for {\itshape planar bi-colored}.} is an undirected planar graph $G$ drawn inside a disk (considered modulo homotopy) with $n$ {\it boundary vertices} on the boundary of the disk, labeled $1,\dots,n$ in clockwise order, as well as some {\it internal vertices}.
+Positroid cells can also be represented by \emph{plabic graphs}. \begin{defn} A {\it plabic graph}\footnote{``Plabic'' stands for {\itshape planar bi-colored}.} is an undirected planar graph $G$ drawn inside a disk (considered modulo homotopy) with $n$ {\it boundary vertices} on the boundary of the disk, labeled $1,\dots,n$ in clockwise order, as well as some {\it internal vertices}.
 Each boundary vertex is incident to a single edge, and each internal vertex is colored either black or white.
-If a boundary vertex is incident to a leaf (a vertex of degree $1$), we refer to that leaf as a \emph{lollipop}. \end{defn}
+If a boundary vertex is incident to a leaf (a vertex of degree $1$), we refer to that leaf as a \emph{lollipop}. {We will assume that $G$ has no internal leaves except for lollipops.} \end{defn}

 \begin{definition} A {\it perfect orientation\/} $\O$ of a plabic graph $G$ is a choice of orientation of each of its edges such that each black internal vertex $u$ is incident to exactly one edge directed away from $u$; and each white internal vertex $v$ is incident to exactly one edge directed towards $v$.
 A plabic graph is called {\it perfectly orientable\/} if it admits a perfect orientation.
 Let $G_\O$ denote the directed graph associated with a perfect orientation $\O$ of $G$.
 The {\it source set\/} $I_\O \subset [n]$ of a perfect orientation $\O$ is the set of $i$ which are sources of the directed graph $G_\O$.
 Similarly, if $j \in \overline{I}_{\O} := [n] - I_{\O}$, then $j$ is a sink of $\O$. \end{definition}